Charles (Chuck) Eesley

 Current Research and Scholarly Interests

-In summary, my research advances understanding of how institutions, policies, and digital platforms shape entrepreneurship, contributing both to academic knowledge and actionable insights for policymakers and industry leaders.
-My work has introduced significant concepts in institutional theory and entrepreneurship and has reshaped discussions in these fields.
-My publications, with over 5,775 citations, reflect the widespread influence of my work across disciplines and geographies.
-I am committed to expanding this research agenda to address emerging challenges in entrepreneurship and institutional design, particularly as global challenges like migration, algorithmic governance, and misinformation reshape the landscape of entrepreneurship.
+In summary, my research advances understanding of how institutions, policies, digital platforms, and AI systems shape entrepreneurship — contributing both to academic knowledge and to actionable insights for policymakers and industry leaders.
+I am committed to extending this agenda as global challenges — migration, algorithmic governance, misinformation, and the rapid diffusion of AI — reshape the institutional landscape for entrepreneurship.

 Projects